calcurates/module-woocommerce/readme.txt

 5. Accurate shipping and delivery dates for WooCommerce checkout

 == Changelog ==

+= 1.5.9 =
+- Fix: Error message visibility issue for the carrier shipping option has been fixed

 = 1.5.8 =
 - Fix: Compatibility issues with WPML have been fixed